-Almost a year ago there was a leak of planned new Garmin models.
-At the time, and for many months since, some of those potential models were labelled as ‘ridiculous’ by some commenters.
-I think now is a good time to have a quick recap and the high level of accuracy of those rumours and to see what we might have in store for 2021 and maybe even something in the next 4 weeks to nicely round off 2020.
+Almost a year ago there was a leak of planned new Garmin models for 2020-21.
+At the time, and for many months since some of those potential models were labelled as ‘ridiculous’ by some commenters.
+I think now is a good time to have a quick recap of the level of accuracy of those rumours and to see what we might have left in store for 2021.

 Here are the leaked models with a TICK next to the ones that happened

 soon – Garmin Enduro Watches (2 solar versions), almost certainly Forerunner/Fenix 6-variant inside – Q1.2021, Discussed in much more detail here, covering all known info.

 - Garmin Forerunner 955 (likely new features discussed HERE in detail) – rumours say late Q1/Q2.2021, I would personally bet on it being later.